Curriculum Learning for Goal-Oriented Semantic Communications with a Common Language: System Model

 \section{System Model}

-Consider a speaker and listener who want to cooperatively execute a set of sequential tasks monitored by the speaker in an environment.
+Consider a speaker and listener who want to cooperatively execute a set of sequential tasks in an environment observed by the speaker.
 Each task consists of a chain of sequential events called TEC.
 At a given time, an event occurs in the environment and is observed by the speaker.
 This observed event captures the state of the environment, as perceived by the speaker at the observation time.
-We assume that the observed event of the speaker does not misinform about the state of the environment.
-The speaker must inform the listener about the observed events.
-For semantic communication between the speaker and listener, we consider the existence of \emph{a common language} that is built using a \emph{set of beliefs} between the speaker the listener, known to both speaker and listener.
-For each observed event, there exists at least one representation in the belief set which can perfectly describe it. {Precisely, a \emph{perfect description} of each event must have sufficient information (through the beliefs) about the event and, thus, it can be used for explaining the event to a remote listener thus allowing it to successfully reconstruct the event.}
+The distortion level in the observed event of the speaker is relatively tolerable such that the observed event does not misinform about the state of the environment \cite{seo2021semantics}.
+The speaker must describe its observed event to the listener, who is responsible for taking appropriate action in the environment according to the event so as to continue executing the associated task.
+The action taken by the listener and the environment's dynamics will determine the next observed event.
+For semantic communication between the speaker and listener, we consider the existence of \emph{a common language} that is built using a \emph{set of beliefs} between the speaker the listener, known to both speaker and listener\footnote{The existence of such a language is a basic assumption commonly found in prior works \cite{seo2021semantics}.}. {For each observed event, there exists at least one representation in the belief set which can perfectly describe it.
+The perfect description of an event means that, by using the beliefs in such a description, the listener can successfully reconstruct the observed event.
+Precisely, a \emph{perfect description} of each event must have sufficient information (through the beliefs) about the event and, thus, it can be used for explaining the event to a remote listener thus allowing it to successfully reconstruct the event.}